 Finding the right online booking site can be a pain.
 Just because it’s one of the most advertised, doesn’t mean it’s all that good.
 In fact, a lot of the mainstream travel booking sites don’t even make our list.
 Their layouts are confusing, their color schemes are nightmarish and navigation takes years.

-But if you’re looking for a website that will make booking your next travel vacation a piece of cake, these 10 hotel booking sites are your dream come true -- and may even inspire other industries to create booking platforms that put a user's needs first.
+But if you’re looking for an effective website that will make booking your next travel vacation a piece of cake, these 10 hotel booking sites are your dream come true -- and may even inspire other industries to create booking platforms that put a user's needs first.

 The 10 Best Hotel Booking Platforms For Streamlined Reservations